cessen/tenthash/docs/design_rationale.md

 The above sections have broadly covered the rationale behind TentHash's design.
 This section answers related questions that people might have.

-### Q. Why yet another hash?
-Why not just use \[hash name here\] instead?

-Because all the cryptographic hashes I'm aware of are slow and/or are complex to implement, and all the non-cryptographic hashes I'm aware of with sufficiently large digest sizes are at least one of:

-- Slow.
-- Complex and/or inscrutable.
-- Reliant on special hardware instructions for reasonable performance.
-- *Undocumented,* which in turn means that:
-    - Independent implementations have to infer how the hash works from source code.
-    - The rationale and tradeoffs of the design aren't up-front or easy to evaluate.

-I wanted a hash that was useful as a message digest, simple to implement/port, reasonably fast, and *documented*.
-And as far as I was able to find, no such hash existed.

-It's possible, of course, that I missed one!
-In which case: oops, we have an extra hash function now.

-### Q. Why is TentHash slower than some other fast hashes?
+### Q. Why is TentHash slower than some other non-cryptographic hashes?

 One reason is that TentHash is conservative in its design with respect to collision resistance.
-Most fast hashes (particularly the ones that hash at 10+ GB a second) skimp on internal state diffusion between incorporating input blocks.
-That skimping *may* be okay, but it also may negatively impact collision resistance.
-And it's not feasible to test that empirically at the digest sizes in question.
+Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
+Some of those concessions *may* be okay, but they also might negatively impact collision resistance.
+And it's unfortunately not feasible to test that empirically at the digest sizes in question, so TentHash chooses not to take that risk, which makes it slower.

-Additionally, some hashes (e.g. xxHash and its variants) are designed to maximally exploit SIMD processing.
+Another factor is TentHash's choice to be simple and easily portable.
+Many hashes (e.g. xxHash and its variants) are designed to maximally exploit SIMD processing.
 And others use special AES or CRC hardware instructions.
 This is a fine design choice, and certainly helps them be fast on modern hardware.
 But it's at the expense of complexity and/or easy portability.

 In other words, TentHash prioritizes quality and simplicity over maximum possible performance, whereas other hashes often prioritize performance over either quality or simplicity (or sometimes both).
 TentHash still cares about performance, of course.
 Just not as the *top* priority.

+Having said that, it is almost certainly possible to create a hash that is both simple and conservative about quality while also being faster than TentHash.
+I make no claim that TentHash has somehow found the peak of that design space.
+But at the time of publication, I am not aware of any other hashes that have (successfully) pursued this same space.
+I am, however, looking forward to seeing other (properly documented and justified!) hashes appear in this space in the future.

 ### Q. Does TentHash pass the SMHasher test suite?

 Yes, trivially.
 Including all power-of-two truncations down to 32 bits (the smallest SMHasher will test).
-But with two qualifications:

-1. TentHash isn't seedable, so it of course doesn't pass the seeding tests.
-But if you simply prepend (or append, either way) the seed to the input data, then TentHash passes the seeding tests as well.
+But with one qualification: TentHash isn't seedable, so it of course doesn't pass the seeding tests (e.g. the Perlin Noise test).
+However, if you simply prepend the seed to the input data then TentHash passes the seeding tests as well.
-2. The SMHasher suite can only test power-of-two digest sizes, and TentHash is 160 bits.
-To get around this, in place of testing 160 bits I tested 256 bits by outputting the entire internal state as a digest.

-(Aside: qualification 2 is interesting because we know from the analysis earlier in this document that TentHash isn't strictly 256 bits strong.
-And yet it still cleanly passes SMHasher as a 256-bit hash.
-This isn't because SMHasher is bad—it's not!
-Rather, this is because even at just moderately sized hashes it's impossible to fully test a hash function for issues empirically.
-In other words, SMHasher and similar test suites are useful, and hashes ought to pass them.
-But *don't design your hashes against them*, lest you fall victim to Goodhart's law.)
+It's important to keep in mind, however, that [passing SMHasher is insufficient evidence of quality for a large-output hash](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
+This entire document serves as much better evidence of quality than a passing score from SMHasher.
+(Although if TentHash did *not* pass SMHasher that would indeed be extremely strong evidence that it *wasn't* high quality.)

 ### Q. Why isn't TentHash seedable?